Broker's Gin: History

 Broker’s Gin is distributed across the United States and in over 40 other countries.
 It was introduced to the U.S. market in 2001 in partnership with Hood River Distillers, Inc.

 Distilling Process

-The base spirit for Broker's Gin is quadruple-distilled pure grain spirit made from English wheat.
-The flavour is provided by ten natural botanical ingredients, the primary one of which is juniper berries.
+The base spirit for Broker's Gin is quadruple-distilled grain spirit made from wheat.
+The gin uses ten botanicals, including juniper, orange and lemon peel, nutmeg and cassia bark.
 The botanicals are steeped in the base spirit in the still for 24 hours.
 The spirit is then distilled a fifth and final time.